 - tension ratio Right to Left (R/L) being 1.82

-Spoke tension ratio comes in handy also as a reference when comparing different wheel setups, picking your components in the first place or as a guiding point to calculate expected tension for each side of the wheel.
+That said, identifying spoke tension ratio from a spoke tension calculator comes in handy also as a reference when comparing different wheel setups, picking your components in the first place or as a guiding point to calculate expected tension for each side of the wheel.

 As you may notice, the greater the difference in bracing angles, tension ratio will be further apart from 1.
 Especially with the trend of adding extra sprockets onto rear cassette in newer road bike rear wheels, this brings noticeable change in its geometry and hence with it tension ratios of 1.5 and above.
 That is why most spoke related problems arise from non-drive rear side of the wheel.